 The Private Manager Assessment section of the manager review works to reduce the idiosyncratic rater bias.
 Adam Grant recommends companies triangulate the Private Manager Assessment (the Deloitte questions in the default self+manager template) with as many objective measures of both results and behaviors as possible.
 Resources for Your Review (which includes past 15Fives, Objectives, etc...) helps to ensure the Private Manager Assessment is triangulated with as many Objective results as possible.
 The Competency Assessment helps to ensure the Private Manager Assessment is triangulated with as many behaviors as possible.
 This process (the private manager assessment triangulated with both results and behaviors) helps to ensure a more objective and fair review.

 Cycle management: Review Admins, like executives and the HR team, can manage and customize review cycles by selecting when reviews are due and when milestone meetings between employees and managers should take place.
 Set automated emails to remind any stragglers to complete their reviews so that employees are receiving timely feedback across the entire organization.

-Best-Self Review Dashboard: HR teams often struggle the most at review time, because coordinating, tracking and cataloging reviews can be cumbersome.
-Review can all be easily managed and tracked from one beautifully designed dashboard.
+Best-Self Review Dashboard: HR teams often struggle the most at review time, because coordinating, tracking, and cataloging reviews can be cumbersome.
+Reviews can all be easily managed and tracked from one beautifully designed dashboard.
 HR can see company-wide progress and drill-down in every review.
 Managers can see their team’s progress, and employees see their review, as well as the status of their manager’s review.

 Having effective reviews